J. B. S. Haldane: Early life and education

 Haldane was born in Oxford in 1892.
-His father was John Scott Haldane, a physiologist, scientist, a philosopher and a Liberal who was the grandson of evangelist James Alexander Haldane.
-His mother Louisa Kathleen Trotter, was a Conservative, and descended from Scottish ancestry.
-His only sibling, Naomi, became a writer and married Dick Mitchison, Baron Mitchison (thereby becoming Naomi Mary Margaret Mitchison, Baroness Mitchison), who was his best friend at Eton College.
-His uncle was Viscount Haldane and his aunt the author Elizabeth Haldane.
-Descended from an aristocratic and secular family of the Clan Haldane, he would later claim that his Y chromosome could be traced back to Robert the Bruce.
+His father was the Scottish physiologist, scientist, philosopher, and Liberal, John Scott Haldane, who was the grandson of evangelist James Alexander Haldane.
+His mother Louisa Kathleen Trotter, was a Conservative of Scottish ancestry.
+His only sibling, Naomi Mitchison, became a prominent Scottish writer.
+His uncle was Viscount Haldane and his aunt was the author Elizabeth Haldane.
+Descended from an aristocratic and secular family of the Clan Haldane, he later claimed that his Y chromosome could be traced back to Robert the Bruce.

 Haldane grew up at 11 Crick Road, North Oxford.
-He learnt to read at the age of three, and at four, after injuring his forehead he asked the doctor of the bleeding, "Is this oxyhaemoglobin or carboxyhaemoglobin?"
-As a youth he was raised as an Anglican.
+He learnt to read at the age of three, and at four, after injuring his forehead, he asked the physician treating him about the bleeding, "Is this oxyhaemoglobin or carboxyhaemoglobin?"
+He was raised as an Anglican Christian.
 From age eight he worked with his father in their home laboratory where he experienced his first self-experimentation, the method he would later be famous for.
 He and his father became their own "human guinea pigs", such as in their investigation on the effects of poison gases.
-In 1899 his family moved to "Cherwell", a late Victorian house at the outskirts of Oxford with its own private laboratory.
+In 1899, his family moved to "Cherwell", a late Victorian house at the outskirts of Oxford with its own private laboratory.
 At age 8, in 1901, his father brought him to the Oxford University Junior Scientific Club to listen to a lecture on Mendelian genetics, which had been recently rediscovered.
-Although he found the lecture given by Arthur Dukinfield Darbishire, Demonstrator of Zoology at Balliol College, Oxford, "interesting but difficult," it influenced him permanently such that genetics became the field in which he made his most important scientific contributions.
+Although he found the lecture given by Arthur Dukinfield Darbishire, Demonstrator of Zoology at Balliol College, Oxford, "interesting but difficult", it influenced him permanently such that genetics became the field in which he made his most important scientific contributions.